 Kids are at Risk in the Summer

 For many kids, summertime means two things: fun and friends.
-But for others, it means the only meal they can depend on ―school lunch―is no longer available.
+For others, it means the only meals they can depend on ―school breakfast and school lunch―are no longer available.
 Families are faced with stretching already tight food budgets to feed hungry appetites through the summer.
+On average, families spend an additional $300 each month on food during the summer.
 Working parents who know their children are safe, supervised and fed during the school year must make other arrangements for their kids in the summer.
 It’s little wonder that, left to their own devices, children may make unhealthy food choices or not eat at all.

 Summer Meals Feed Kids for Free